Better Than Historic or New

 Insulation in exterior walls (modern fiber glass sheets – high quality)

-Added IR-reflecting foil to attic floor in 2011 for improved insulation
+Added IR-reflecting foil to attic floor & door to cover stairway for improved insulation (2011)

-Solar panels (use less electric from the grid, sell electricity to the grid)
+Solar panels owned not leased (use less electric from the grid, sell electricity to the grid)

 Large windows with screens can be used in place of air conditioning